-Triple-O: for installing, upgrading and operating OpenStack clouds
+Triple-O [64]: for installing, upgrading and operating OpenStack clouds

-The Reference Implementation (RI1) is responsible to choose the tools for the implementation and shall specify implementation and usage details of the chosen tools.
+The Reference Implementation (RI-1) is responsible to choose the tools for the implementation and shall specify implementation and usage details of the chosen tools.

-5. Interfaces and APIs
+Interfaces and APIs

-5.1 Introduction
+Introduction

 This section presents a consolidated set of OpenStack Service APIs corresponding to the ETSI NFV Nf-Vi, Vi-Vnfm and Or-Vi interfaces.
 The OpenStack Train version is used as the baseline for these APIs and CLIs in this Reference Architecture (RA-1) version.
 Any Cloud Infrastructure + VIM reference implementations that get certified by RC can be considered as Anuket RA Conformant.